HerrAachen/onehouraday/README.md

 We have seen people frustrated about the following situations:

-* Getting blocked and not being able to keep develop their profesional career
+* Getting blocked and not being able to keep developing their professional career
 * Gaining experience for a new role is hard  (without real experience)
 * Entering the job market is hard.
 (Entry requirements are too high and people don't have experience)
 * Learning is limited to who you interact and you need to switch jobs to learn from other environment.